OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

 The above definition for Grammars is exactly the same as the one we keep using from the first chapter in this book.
-This means that all grammras we used (including the Regular Grammars) are Context Free Grammars.
+This means that all grammars we used (including the Regular Grammars) are Context Free Grammars.

 .. topic:: Example